 Larry Brilliant on whether tech eliminate pandemics

 Every year Jeff and I come to Oxford.
-When we are there we do the Skoll World Forum that Jeff puts together with all the social entrepreneurs from across the country that we have funded.
-I think we have funded about 100 and given them each 1.5 million dollars.
+When we are there, we do the Skoll World Forum that Jeff puts together with all the social entrepreneurs from across the country that we have funded.
+I think we have supported about 100 and given them each 1.5 million dollars.
 Along the way, Jeff got this idea that if there were a couple of bad things that could happen, these existential threats to humanity – pandemics, climate change or nuclear weapons, a regional conflict that could become a global war – any one of those could stop the nascent work being done by these social entrepreneurs.
 That’s why he started the global threats initiative.

 Where I think we have had the most luck and the most success is with pandemics.
 We’ve come to understand that the rate-limiting step for a biological explosion of a new disease is how quickly you find them in the first place.
 The technology for finding the first outbreak has been sensational, whether it’s Google Flu Trends or Flu Near You or HealthMap, all these organisations and digital systems that have been able to find new diseases before they become entrenched.
-With the exception of Ebola, we’ve been able to act really quickly and stop nascent pandemics.
+With the exception of Ebola, we’ve been able to act quickly and stop nascent pandemics.

 Recently I gave a talk in Abu Dhabi on disease eradication.
-I was saying that I am a big fan of disease eradication but when we finish, polio will have cost 21 billion dollars to eradicate.
+I was saying that I am a big fan of disease eradication, but when we finish, polio will have cost 21 billion dollars to eradicate.
 Malaria would cost another 20-30 billion dollars to eradicate.
 You add up the diseases we would like to eradicate, and it’s in the hundreds of billions.
-Every one of those diseases was originally one animal with one bug, and there was a moment in time when you could have found that animal and prevented that bug from going to one human so you wouldn’t have spent the hundreds of billions of dollars, and even more, you wouldn’t have had the billions of deaths.
+Every one of those diseases was originally one animal with one bug, and there was a moment in time when you could have found that animal and prevented that bug from going to one human so you wouldn’t have spent the hundreds of billions of dollars.
+Even more, you wouldn’t have had the billions of deaths.
 That’s what is fascinating to me, to say that yes we want disease eradication programmes but for the first time technology is allowing us to dream big and prevent the next HIV/Aids.